riccardobrasca/TypeTheory/README.md

 Each folder contains a file `pres.pdf` with the slides I used during the talk.
 For example, the slides for the first lecture are in `TypeTheory/L1/pres.pdf`.

-In the folder `TypeTheory/Exercises` you will find the exercises sheets.
+In the folder `TypeTheory/Exercises` you will find the exercises sheets and in `TypeTheory/Exercises/Solutions` the answers.